info-201a-wi22/final-project-starter-minsuh1004/docs/p01-proposal.md

 ##### 4.0 The Dataset | See Design Brief, setions B.5 (_Size and complexity_) and B.6 (_Data provenance_) (about 400 words)
 (describe size/complexity: Number of Rows/Records, Number of Attributes/Features,Origins of Data)

+Trans-Care-by-state: from https://www.lgbtmap.org/equality-maps/healthcare_laws_and_policies using the Wayback Machine at https://web.archive.org/ to approximate dates.
+Pinning down dates before may 5th 2015 WIP
 - Who/what is represented in the data
 - what is an observation?
 What variables are included/excluded
 - Who collected the data?
 When?
 For what purpose?
 How was the data collection effort funded?
 Who is likely to benefit from the data or make money?